 Who Needs to Claim Income and Prizes From Online Surveys?

 According to United States law, a company must inform the IRS if it has paid over $600 to an individual during the year.
 For example, if you earned more than $600 from us at Branded Surveys, you will need to fill out and submit a W-9 form.
 This form asks you for general information like your name, address, Social Security number or EIN (employee ID number).
 You then submit this form to us at Branded Surveys via email at email@example.com.

 During tax season, any company to which you’ve submitted a W-9 will provide you with a completed 1099-MISC form indicating how much money you earned over the calendar year.
 You will need this to file your taxes.

-If you have earned $600 or more in income or gift cards from taking online surveys, it’s all considered taxable income.
+If you have earned $600 or more in income from taking online surveys for money, it’s all considered taxable income.
 This means you will have to pay taxes on the income you have earned when you file your taxes for the year.
 If you earned less than $600 from online surveys, you don’t need to fill out a W-9 form, but you still need to report the income when you complete your taxes.

 Where to Report Online Survey Income